LooksRare/sdk-v2/doc/classes/LooksRare.LooksRare.md

 ▸ **signMultipleMakerOrders**(`makerOrders`): `Promise`<[`SignMerkleTreeOrdersOutput`](../interfaces/types.SignMerkleTreeOrdersOutput.md)\>

 Sign multiple maker orders with a single signature
-/!\ Use this function for an UI implementation only
+/!\ Use this function for UI implementation only

 #### Parameters